DilipBista/My_DataScience_Notes/README.txt

 ## TODAY I LEARNED

+09-27-21

+Today we will start class on subqueries.
+Until last week I have learned basic statements in SQL such as SELECT, FROM DISTINCT and using clauses such as where, order by, group by, limit
+Functions such as date and time (CURDATE(), NOW(), CURTIME(), Numerical functions such as (AVG, MIN, MAX.. etc)

 09-23-21
 - Today we learned about JOIN.
 There are different types of join such as Inner join, right join, left join, full join etc.